rachelspencer/rachelspencer/README.md

 💍 Engaged to a Southern gentleman.

 ⭐ Whats the latest?
-I applied for the Pinterest SWE Apprenticeship 🤞
+I applied for a job at Natural Cycles 🤞

 </div>